 Act 1: The Setup

 Starting off in Act 1, we’ve got two parts.
-The first thing that Act 1, the Setup, has to do is establish what the hero of the story wants.
+The first thing that you have to do in Act 1 is establish what the hero of the story wants.
+What motivates them.
 What is it that they’re striving for, that they desire?
 For you, the hero of your story is your customer.
-So I want you to ask, what is it that your customer wants as it relates to your product or service?
+So I want you to ask, what is it that motivates your customer as it relates to your product or service?

 If you sell running shoes, maybe your customers want to run faster, maybe they want to run farther, or maybe they want waterproof running shoes, if that’s what you specialize in.
-So as you’re going through this, I want you to write down what your customer wants.
+So as you’re going through this, I want you to write down what is motivating your customer.

-Then we’re going to move on to the second part of Act 1, which is the problem.
+Then we’re going to move on to the second part of Act 1, which is the obstacle.
 Something gets in the way.
 It prevents your customer from getting what they want.
 What is the problem they’re experiencing?
+Or the thing that’s in their way?
 Write that down.

 Act 2: The Action